craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Implementation.md

 - Integration of NIST RMF controls required customization for HIPAA-specific requirements.
 - Ongoing training and awareness are critical for maintaining compliance.
 - The risk management program is designed to adapt to new threats, regulatory changes, and lessons learned from incidents and audits.

+*This section highlights the program’s adaptability and commitment to improvement.*

 ---